 HPP Graduate Degree Recitals

 Fall semester recital proposals are due by April 1st and Spring semester recital proposals are due by November 1st.
-Students should submit the Harkness Chapel Reservation Request to place holds on the calendar for their 3 proposed dates [indicate HPP degree recital on the form].
-Once the final date is selected, the student should bring the approved degree recital form to Jennifer Wright in the music office to discuss the next steps.
-Digital posters and website listings will be created at the beginning of the semester.
-See “Planning in Advance” for more information.
+Students should contact Jennifer Wright in the music office to place holds on the calendar for their 3 proposed dates [indicate HPP degree recital].
+Once the final date is selected, the student should bring the approved degree recital form to Jennifer Wright in the music office and finalize dates for the dress rehearsal and performance.
+Digital posters and website listings will be created.
+See the Event Planning Guide for more information.

 CWRU Student Organizations